How Long Does Meth Stay In Urine? How Long Does Meth Stay in Your System? Meth Drug Test Factors, Detox & Treatment

 How long does meth stay in your system when smoked?

 How meth is used may also impact how long does smoking meth stay in your system.
-When meth is injected straight into the bloodstream, it is usually processed through the body more quickly compared to smoking.
+When meth is injected straight into the bloodstream, it is usually processed through the body more quickly than smoking.

 How long does crystal meth stay in the system?